grnet/flowspy/README.txt

 4.2.1 Logos

-Inside the static folder you will find two empty png files: logo.dist.png (172x80) and shib_login.dist.png (98x80).
+Inside the static folder you will find two empty png files: fod_logo.xcf (Gimp file) and shib_login.dist.png.
-Edit those two with your favourite image processing software and save them as logo.png and shib_login.png under the same folder.
+Edit those two with your favourite image processing software and save them as fod_logo.png (under static/img/) and shib_login.png (under static/).
 Image sizes are optimized to operate without any other code changes.
 In case you want to incorporate images of different sizes you have to fine tune css and/or html as well.

 4.2.2 Footer

 Under the templates folder (templates), you can alter the footer.html file to include your own footer messages, badges, etc.

+4.2.3 Welcome Page

+Under the templates folder (templates), you can alter the welcome page - welcome.html with your own images, carousel, videos, etc.

+4.3 Configuration Examples

+* Gunicorn configuration
+	/etc/gunicorn.d/project:
+	CONFIG = {
+    'mode': 'django',
+    'working_dir': '/path/to/flowspy',
+   #'python': '/usr/bin/python',
+    'args': (
+        '--bind=localhost:port',
+        '--workers=1',
+        '--timeout=360',
+        #'--keepalive=90',
+        '--worker-class=egg:gunicorn#gevent',
+        '--log-level=debug',
+        '--log-file=/path/to/fod.log',
+        'settings.py',
+    ),
+}

+* Apache operates as a gunicorn Proxy with WSGI and Shibboleth modules enabled.
+Depending on the setup the apache configuration may vary.

+* Celeryd example configuration:
+	/etc/default/celeryd:
+	# Name of nodes to start, here we have a single node
+	CELERYD_NODES="w1"
+	# or we could have three nodes:
+	#CELERYD_NODES="w1 w2 w3"

+	# Where to chdir at start.
+	CELERYD_CHDIR="/path/to/flowspy/"
+	# How to call "manage.py celeryd_multi"
+	CELERYD_MULTI="$CELERYD_CHDIR/manage.py celeryd_multi"

+	# How to call "manage.py celeryctl"
+	CELERYCTL="$CELERYD_CHDIR/manage.py celeryctl"

+	# Extra arguments to celeryd
+	#CELERYD_OPTS="--time-limit=300 --concurrency=8"
+	CELERYD_OPTS="-E -B"
+	# Name of the celery config module.
+	CELERY_CONFIG_MODULE="celeryconfig"

+	# %n will be replaced with the nodename.
+	CELERYD_LOG_FILE="$CELERYD_CHDIR/celery_var/log/celery/%n.log"
+	CELERYD_PID_FILE="$CELERYD_CHDIR/celery_var/run/celery/%n.pid"

+	# Workers should run as an unprivileged user.
+	CELERYD_USER="user"
+	CELERYD_GROUP="usergroup"

+	# Name of the projects settings module.
+	export DJANGO_SETTINGS_MODULE="settings"

-4.3 Installation
+4.4 Installation

 * Run:
 	./manage.py syncdb
 	to create all the necessary tables in the database.
 Enable the admin account to insert initial data for peers and their contact info.
 * Then to allow for south migrations:
 	./manage.py migration
+* Only if you wish to obtain info for your peers from a whois server:
-* If you have properly set the primary and alternate whois servers you could go for:
+  If you have properly set the primary and alternate whois servers you could go for:
 	./manage.py fetch_networks
 	to automatically fill network info.
 	Alternatively you could fill those info manually via the admin interface.